Meet the Team

 Christine has over 35 years’ experience of working with people with learning disabilities and their families.
 During this time, she has worked in the not-for-profit sector as well as health and social care services with a focus on the development and management of services.
 Christine has also been involved in a number of research projects.
 Central to her work has been developing ideas alongside people with learning disabilities and their families, partnership working and person-centred approaches.
-She has been a member of the National Valuing Families Forum for over ten years.
+She was a member of the National Valuing Families Forum for over ten years.

 She worked at the Foundation for People with Learning Disabilities for 10 years where her particular areas of interest were planning with families, improving the quality of support, older people with learning disabilities and the development of social and community networks.

 Christine says: ‘I have set up Together Matters as I believe that talking, planning and working together help people to find new approaches to overcome hurdles and can lead to people with learning disabilities getting good lives.
 I hope you find our ideas and information useful and feel inspired to get in touch to work together.’

 Katy worked as a quality checker for over five years and also works as an advocate for other people with learning disabilities.
 In both roles she uses her skills and knowledge to support people to speak up about the things they are not happy about.
 Katy then makes sure the right person hears about these issues so that changes can be made and people’s lives get better.

 Katy also has skills in making information easier to read and worked on the wording and pictures of I’m Thinking Ahead.